 The main access to Wellington Park is via the Glenorchy Mountain Bike Park at the end of Tolosa Street.
 Several fire trails suitable for walking extend from the Glenorchy Mountain Bike Park to other areas within Wellington Park.

 There are some spectacular views for those willing to walk up the trails to Mt.
 Arthur, Tom Thumb and nearby points.

 The N.R.
 Pierce Reserve is a significant bushland reserve donated to the people of Glenorchy by the Pierce family in 1988 in memory of Norman R. Pierce and his significant contribution to the community.

 The reserve is an important native bushland backdrop to Glenorchy.

 The reserve covers 449ha behind Berriedale and Montrose and to the east of Collinsvale.
 It borders Wellington Park to the south-west.

 The reserve contains a wide variety of vegetation types and the reserve provides important habitat for a variety of birds, mammals – including bettongs, bandicoots, Tasmanian devils and wallabies – reptiles, amphibians, and insects.

 Access to N.R.
 Pierce Reserve is on existing fire trails which connect through to Wellington Park.
 The Zig Zag Track from Collinsvale Road is the main access point for visitors.

-Poimena Reserve is is situated on top of a small hill in Austins Ferry.
-It is 29ha in size and offers panoramic views of the Derwent River to the east, and kunanyi/Mount Wellington to the west.
+Poimena Reserve is situated on top of a small hill in Austins Ferry.
+It is 29ha and offers panoramic views of the Derwent River to the east, and kunanyi/Mount Wellington to the west.
 Visitors can enjoy a diverse walking experience through a mix of native white gum, peppermint and blue gum woodland and managed parkland.